LLNL/axom/src/axom/sidre/docs/sphinx/data_vs_metadata.rst

 We begin by making a copy of the view in group "A" in group "B".
 The new view is identical in description and data associated with it as the original view.
-In particular, the data in the new view *is the same data* in the the original view.
+In particular, the data in the new view *is the same data* in the original view.
 Recall that Sidre copy operations for groups and views are **shallow copy operations**.
 We verify this, by printing the values of the array associated with each view and also the base address of each array.

 Next, we destroy the "A" group which owned the original view.
 This operation destroys that view, but leaves the copied view in group "B" and its data intact.
+Finally, we destroy the "B" group.
+This deallocates the view data

 .. literalinclude:: ../../examples/sidre_data_vs_metadata.cpp
    :start-after: _ex3_twoviews_onebuffer_copy_start